Everything you need to know ahead of the Lions' tour to Australia in 2025.

 British & Irish Lions Tour Australia shirt

 The 2025 Lions kit was unveiled at a launch event in London in November 2024.
-The new Canterbury strip features a darker shade of red and a new headline sponsor, Howden.
+The new Canterbury strip features a darker shade of red and a new headline sponsor, insurance brokers Howden.
 Two-time Lions captain Sam Warburton consulted on the design.

 Previous British & Irish Lions tours